-Consider ways you can help your employees establish more balance between work and their life outside the spa or massage practice.
-Consider more flexible work schedules for example.
+Consider ways to help your employees establish more balance between work and their life outside the spa or massage practice.
+Consider more flexible work schedules, for example.

 Acknowledge Good Performance

 Commend your employees for a job well done.
-Don’t wait for a performance review, to give someone a pat on the back.
+Don’t wait for a performance review to pat someone on the back.
 Let them know you appreciate their efforts and how much the business benefits from their professionalism and going the extra mile.

-When an employee feels frustration and even defeat, they use up all their energy to deal with the obstacles in their path, real or perceived.
+When employees feel frustrated and even defeated, they use up all their energy to deal with the obstacles in their path, real or perceived.
 They won’t have the energy to be highly productive on the job and provide outstanding client service.
-When your spa or massage practice is stress and free from worry, everyone wins – you, your clients and your team.
+When your spa or massage practice is stress and free from worry, everyone wins – you, your clients, and your team.